-It’s difficult to replicate a hermit crab’s natural habitat.
-They are used to living free on the beach, not in a tank.
+It’s difficult to replicate a hermit crab’s natural habitat because they’re used to living free on the beach, not in a tank.
 Beachfront shops may sell painted hermit crabs as souvenirs, but they’re living creatures.

-- Space – Choose at least a 10-gallon tank
+- Space – At least a 10-gallon tank.

-- Humidity – The tank must be solid and run to 80% humidity
+- Humidity – The tank must be solid and run to 80% humidity.

-- Substrate – Provide a sand substrate for burrowing during molting
+- Substrate – Provide a sand substrate for burrowing during molting.

 You’ll also need to provide the right types of food and hermit crab-safe hydration.

 Hermit crabs like to live in large groups of up to 100.
 So, a hermit crab forced into captivity alone will be bored and lonely, leading to stress.

 As with all animals, chronic stress will shorten a hermit crab’s lifespan.
 Other causes of stress include: